followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/1 Configuration/grouped.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When you set this option to **true**, make sure that all data source objects have the following structure.
+When this option is **true**, make sure that all data source objects have the following structure:

     <!--JavaScript-->var dataSource = [{
         key: "Group 1", // Group caption